Many a marriage is fraught with the tension of displaced ambition brewing in a woman who has yet to claim the passion wanting to drive her.

 I believe the idea of patriarchal marriage in heterosexual relationship exacts a price from womanhood that a woman questing to know her true self will no longer be willing to pay.

 Marriage between two men or two women may still work fine, if ever it did or does.
-This I cannot speak to.
+This I cannot speak to as a heterosexual woman.
 But marriage between man and woman has reached its zenith unless human beings grasp the fact that the numinous ground of creation is feminine for both men and women.
 Until women hear the song of our own soul and allow it to find expression in life for All That Is, we are using marriage to man to deny the Divine within.
 And marriage itself as a cultural construct will need to be re-ordered.
 Perhaps this process is already underway.
 This I cannot say ... yet.

 What I can say from where I am now is that every decision I made to marry stemmed from the emotional and economic need to be safe and make home in the world, albeit unconsciously.
 I was borrowing the masculine power I had yet to claim from within.
 This unconscious need is woman’s shadow and it is rooted in the disempowered self constructed by and through centuries of patriarchy.
 Until women get a grip on this we are re-enacting past pain and taking it into our marriages with men.
 Therefore the best of intentions are doomed.